 Lassen Volcanic National Park provides a wealth of fun activities that are as varied as the seasons of the park.
 Here is a sample of summer activities based on your length of visit.
-You may also use the links to the left to help you plan your visit.

 When planning which activities you want to enjoy while visiting the park, please keep one thing in mind.
 Access to specific trails, or even the park itself, is dependent on the weather and snow conditions.
 In heavy snow years the park road may open as late as July 21th, but could open as early as May 10th.
 Click here to visit the road opening status webpage for up-to-date information.
 For the same reasons, access to many trails may be restricted or limited to those with snowshoes.
 The Bumpass Hell trail usually does not open until early to mid-July.
 Call the Visitor Center at 530-595-4480 for the current status of trails throughout the park.